-In their original form, both FFNs and attention models used in Transformer ignore an important property of sequence modeling, which is that the order of the words plays a crucial role in expressing the meaning of a sequence.
+In their original form, both FFNs and attention models used in Transformers ignore an important aspect of sequence modeling, namely that the order of the words plays a crucial role in expressing the meaning of a sequence.
 This means that the encoder and decoder are insensitive to the positional information of the input words.
-A simple approach to overcoming this problem is to add positional encoding to the representation of each word of the sequence.
+A simple approach to overcoming this problem is to add positional encodings to the representation of each word in the sequence.
 More formally, a word $x_j$ can be represented as a $d$-dimensional vector

-Here $\mathbf{x}_j \in \mathbb{R}^{d}$ is the embedding of the word which can be obtained by using the word embedding models. $\mathrm{PE}(j) \in \mathbb{R}^{d}$ is the representation of the position $j$.
-Vanilla Transformer employs the sinusoidal positional encoding models which we write in the form
+Here $\mathbf{x}_j \in \mathbb{R}^{d}$ is the word embedding, which can be obtained using standard word embedding models. $\mathrm{PE}(j) \in \mathbb{R}^{d}$ is the representation of the position $j$.
+The vanilla Transformer employs a sinusoidal positional encoding model, which we write in the form

-where $\mathrm{PE}(i,k)$ denotes the $k$-th entry of $\mathrm{PE}(i)$.
-The idea of positional encoding is to distinguish different positions using continuous systems.
+where $\mathrm{PE}(j,k)$ denotes the $k$-th entry of $\mathrm{PE}(j)$.
+The idea of positional encoding is to distinguish different positions using continuous functions.
 Here we use the sine and cosine functions with different frequencies.
-The interested reader can refer to Appendix \ref{sec:appendix-sinusoidal-positional-encoding} to see that such a method can be interpreted as a carrying system.
+Such a method can be interpreted as a positional numeral system.
 Because the encoding is based on individual positions, it is also called \textbf{absolute positional encoding}.
-In Section \ref{sec:transformer-local-models} we will see an improvement to this method.
+In Section~\ref{sec:transformer-local-models}, we will see an improvement to this method.